raninder/codeyouth-intake11/m1_fundamentals/JS/readme.md

     // using the map method, Create a new array for the tax on each transaction

     let transactions = [599.99, 22.21, 10.18, 108.97, 45.52];

+<h3>Objects</h3>

+        //1 Create an object that contains a first name and a last name.

+        //2 Create an object thet contains an array

+        //3 Use this object to console.log the first name, email, and phone number.

+        let userObject = {
+            first_name:"Jurimo",
+            last_name:"Datatag",
+            email:"jD@gmail.com",
+            phone:"905-905-9055"
+        }

+        //4 do the same as the last question but for each person in this array

+        let users = [
+            {
+                first_name:"Jurimo",
+                last_name:"Datatag",
+                email:"jD@gmail.com",
+                phone:"905-905-9055"
+            },
+            {
+                first_name:"Bingle",
+                last_name:"Dorf",
+                email:"bingD@gmail.com",
+                phone:"995-558-4101"
+            },
+            {
+                first_name:"Sarsha",
+                last_name:"Warsha",
+                email:"sarshwarsh@gmail.com",
+                phone:"787-747-5754"
+            }
+        ]